cp3402-students/cp3402-2021-site-cp3402-2021-team05/theme.md

 #### As we add features, list them here, then at the end can re-write this document
 * Fonts:
   * Headings: Source Sans Pro
   * Body: PT Serif
   * Custom headings sizes
 * Responsive layouts
+* Custom header-image functionality to front page
+  * Site admin can add an optional custom image to their header if they want.
+The image dimensions have been set to 2000px x 850px